 Tuberculosis (TB) is a contagious bacterial infection caused by Mycobacterium tuberculosis that primarily affects the lungs and is spread through the air from person to person by droplets.
 You can become infected by inhaling these droplets when an infected person coughs, sneezes, speaks, sings, or laughs.

 Nearly one-third of the world's population is infected with tuberculosis.
-In 2012, 9 million people became sick, and 1.3 million died.
-In the United States, 9,945 cases were reported with the highest rates among people with HIV and those born in countries were tuberculosis is common.
+In 2013, 9 million people worldwide became sick with TB disease.
+In the United States, 9,582 cases were reported with the highest rates among people with HIV and those born in countries were tuberculosis is common.
 Overall, the number of cases in the U.S. is decreasing.
 Anyone can get tuberculosis, but your risk increases if you have close or prolonged contact with a person with active TB disease or if you have a health problem that weakens your immune system.

 Tuberculosis can remain inactive in your body, a condition known as latent tuberculosis infection (LTBI).
 You are not sick or contagious with latent tuberculosis.
 However, without treatment about 5% to 10% of people with latent TB will develop active TB disease.
 With active TB disease you become very sick, contagious and you must be isolated.
 Students with active TB disease put at risk their grades, enrollment, friends and classmates.